 A 2019 systematic review and meta-analysis in The Lancet affirmed the safety of menstrual cups.

-This study was conducted by the Liverpool School of Tropical Medicine, University College London, the Edinburgh Royal Infirmary in the UK, the Tata Institute of Social Sciences and Bill and Melina Gates Foundation in India, and the Kenya Medical Research Institute in Kenya.
-The study was sponsored by the UK Medical Research Council, UK Department for International Development, and the Wellcome Trust.
+This study was conducted by the Liverpool School of Tropical Medicine, University College London, the Edinburgh Royal Infirmary in the UK, the Tata Institute of Social Sciences and Bill and Melinda Gates Foundation in India, and the Kenya Medical Research Institute in Kenya.
+The study was sponsored by the UK Medical Research Council, UK Department for International Development, and the Welcome Trust.